jeanpaulsio/notes/general/pragmatic_programmer/chapter_03-part1.md

 JP: Funny enough, Hunt and Thomas like using Ruby (and Perl) to quickly hack short scripts

+John: I want to push more into this - Just barely experimenting with self-creating API docs.
+Even just things like in ruby: writing a rake task to pull out all your custom objects and methods to start docs and get a clear picture has been helpful for me.

 ## Tip 29: Write code that writes code

 passive vs active code generators